Are professional expert witnesses a “good thing”? Can those who make a living as a hired gun be, well, objective?

 In a conversation with GAR, a lawyer for the victor credited a mismatch between the experts – and in particular the powerful performance of his team from well-known expert witness shop Berkeley Research Group – as a big part of the result.

-He said his experts’ team – skilled in four disciplines – mobilised faster and produced a report within a tight timetable that put the other side on the back foot, “from which they never really recovered.”
+He said that his experts team – skilled in four disciplines – mobilised faster and produced a report within a tight timetable that put the other side on the back foot, “from which they never really recovered”.

 “They lost credibility as a result.”

-The report you are reading – the expert witnesses’ section of the GAR 100 and the tables in it – should help.
+The report you are reading – the expert witness section of the GAR 100 and the tables in it – should help.

 Table 1 is the GAR 100 Expert Witness Firms’ Power Index.